Become an Amazon seller: Successfully sell merchandise and private label products

 How much money do you need to start Amazon FBA?

 Yes, private individuals can also sell on Amazon.
-However, a seller account is still required, and corresponding Amazon fees apply.
-Therefore, other platforms like eBay or classifieds have become more established in this segment.
+However, a Seller account is still required, and corresponding Amazon fees apply.
+Therefore, other platforms like eBay or classifieds have established themselves more in this segment.

 What do you need to become an Amazon seller?

-To become an Amazon seller, you need a solid understanding of how the marketplace works, business acumen, some startup capital, and a lot of enthusiasm, as an Amazon online shop is a full-fledged business and should not be underestimated in terms of effort.
+To become an Amazon seller, you need in-depth knowledge of how the marketplace works, business acumen, some startup capital, and a lot of enthusiasm, as an Amazon online shop is a full-fledged business and should not be underestimated in terms of effort.

 Image credits in the order of the images: © VLA Studio – stock.adobe.com / © Werckmeister – stock.adobe.com / © Sundry Photography – stock.adobe.com / Screenshots @ Amazon